Cleaning supplies contain chemicals that are harmful to both human beings and animals.

 No matter which type of household cleaning supplies you keep in your home, you must store and dispose of these products in a safe manner.
 An added benefit is that proper storage will prolong the useful life of your cleaning supplies.

-Here’s a list of the ten most useful tips for storing cleaning supplies in your home.
+10 most useful tips for storing cleaning supplies in your home

 Make sure the storage space you are using to store your cleaning supplies is also ventilated.
 If you smell an overwhelming odor when opening such a storage space, move away and open doors and windows to ventilate the area.
 A container may have burst and might be leaking – check back later with breathing safeguards and dispose of the broken container properly.

 Don't leave containers open